imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 You can ask the Script Editor to wrap the lines around instead of showing a horizontal scrollbar.
 Additionally, it can label whitespace and zap gremlins, thanks to Albert Cardona.

 The Simple Neurite Tracer can perform Sholl analysis and export the graphs as .svg or .csv files now.
-Additionally, there were many fixes and improvements, including an export as .swc option, or being able to select the path nearest to the mouse pointer with the {% include key content='G' %} key.
+Additionally, there were many fixes and improvements, including an export as .swc option, or being able to select the path nearest to the mouse pointer with the {% include key key='G' %} key.
 Further, selecting a path in the 3D Viewer selects it in the Neurite Tracer, too.
 For convenience, there is a button to run Fiji's *Analyze Skeleton (2D/3D)* plugin on the paths.
 The user interface was converted to the nicer Swing look.
 Thanks to Mark Longair.

 The SPIM Registration can now handle multi-channel files, too.
 It provides the cosine blending option and has many more improvements.
 Thanks to Stephan Preibisch.